frankmarra/Album_Art_Match_Game/README.md

 #### More features will be added to the game as time allows.
 Some future implementations include:

-- Player score tracking
+- Player Hi-Score
-  - On the "Info" page, your top 5 scores will be displayed
+  - On the "Info" page, your top 5 scores will be displayed instead of just 5 scores.
 - Add a player timer
   - This will track your time and give you extra points based on how quickly you solve the puzzle.
 - Have a more curated selection of album artwork to play with.